Altova MapForce offers unparalleled power and flexibility for advanced data mapping, conversion, and transformation.

-The design pane includes user-friendly features to help you to easily work with, identify, and redefine even the most complex mappings.
+The design pane includes user-friendly features to help you to easily work with, identify, and redefine even the most complex data mappings.
 For example, clicking an item name automatically selects it for connecting to another item.
 Pop-up prompts appear when you position your mouse over parts of the data mapping connections where you can view additional information such as mapping target item(s) or datatype.

 Connections are easily moved by clicking and dragging to the desired target, and duplicate connectors (from the same source to another target) can be created by dragging a connection while simply holding down the CTRL key.
 Activating the autoconnect child items icon automatically connects all child items of the same name under the parent item.

 Any data mapping project can have multiple inputs and multiple outputs and combine completely disparate data types.

 Advanced data mapping tools in MapForce include a rich library of data processing functions to perform virtually any necessary data conversion required by the integration project, and a handy overview window lets you visualize an entire data mapping project and zoom in on specific areas as needed and indicates position within the map when you scroll through the design pane.
-Navigate even the largest data mapping project with ease!
+You can navigate even the largest data mapping project with ease!

 For data transformation, MapForce provides an extensible library of data processing and conversion functions to filter and manipule data according to the needs of your data integration project.
 To save time and leverage work you’ve already completed and tested, you can even import existing data transformation code or an XSLT 1.0 or 2.0 file for use as a function library.
 MapForce also includes a unique visual function builder to define and reuse custom functions that combine multiple operations.